heuristic-solver/asr-nemo-nvidia/document.md

 5. FastAPI was used to make a web API of the application.

 #Issues Encountered
-1. NumPy Compatibility Error with NeMo
+1. NumPy Compatibility Error with NeMo:
     Version mismatch between numpy and the compiled NeMo modules occured.
 I refered the original github repo for nemo and updated numpy version to fix the issue.
 2.